vrindger/actually_open_lean/README.md

 * instead of doing all this, u can pay like USD `$`1080/mo on quantconnect.com for an institution seat to run locally or $10/mo to run on their cloud servers which might cost more - 60/mo or something not sure. idc because i like my free on-premise live trading institution grade version below
 * definitely review their pricing page: https://www.quantconnect.com/pricing u will have to click choose tier to see the options.
 * u'll still need to write ur own algo.
 The config stuff, they take care of for you with their 'open source' lean-CLI
-* also like install docker, set up vs code
+* also u'll still need to like install docker, set up vs code
-* but U won't need my dockerfile stuff or brokerage stuff I have.
-They have backtesting in their lean-cli which is also open source but I have not cracked it yet - too much subscription code in it as opposed to one line in Brokerage code lol.
+* but U won't need my dockerfile stuff or brokerage stuff.
+They have backtesting in their lean-cli which is also open source but I have not cracked it yet - too much subscription code in it as opposed to one line in Lean's Brokerage code lol.

 # Step 0: Train and learn lean engine algo-writing
 There's a [bootcamp](https://www.quantconnect.com/learning/course/1/Boot-Camp-101-US-Equities)
-And tons of beautiful, [documentation](https://www.quantconnect.com/docs/v2) on the engine online with youtube videos, a [discord group](https://discord.gg/WrWdCewf) where Jared and his AI Mia Khalisi personally help you, [a class reference](https://www.lean.io/docs/v2/lean-engine/class-reference/classQuantConnect_1_1Algorithm_1_1QCAlgorithm.html), slack group?, etc.....Too much stuff to help you become experts at writing Lean algorithms but not at executing them :') - just remember my wallet addresses please
+And tons of beautiful, [documentation](https://www.quantconnect.com/docs/v2) on the engine online with youtube videos, a [discord group](https://discord.gg/WrWdCewf) where Jared and his AI Mia Khalisi personally help you, [a class reference](https://www.lean.io/docs/v2/lean-engine/class-reference/classQuantConnect_1_1Algorithm_1_1QCAlgorithm.html) (just google for class u need), a slack group?, etc.....Too much stuff to help you become experts at writing Lean algorithms but not at executing them :') - just remember my wallet addresses please

 # Detailed Documentation
 ## Step 0.1: Install stuff